BaronVonDrew/rust-service-template/README.md

 ## Docker

-To run using the Dockercompose you'll need to also add a .docker.env file which contains overrides for values in the .env file to be used when running docker (for example the host name of kafka if both are running in docker)
+To run using the docker-compose you'll need to also add a .docker.env file which contains overrides for values in the .env file to be used when running docker (for example the host name of kafka if both are running in docker)